UVA Child Neurology Residency Training Program

 Example Block Schedule

 This is a unique opportunity to participate in a long-standing outreach clinic to underserved populations in Southwest Virginia.
-Attendings, fellows, and residents travel down to the SWVA region once a month on a rotating schedule for 2 full day clinics.
-The child neurology resident typically makes the trip to this clinic twice during PGY5 year.
+Attendings, fellows, and residents travel to the Southwest Virginia region once a month on a rotating schedule for 2 full day clinics.
+The child neurology resident typically participates in this clinic 1 – 2 times during PGY5 year.

 Additional Highlighted Educational Experiences and Requirements

-Our program meets the requirements needed for graduation in child neurology from an ACGME-accredited institution and meets the requirements to allow graduates to take the Neurology Board with Special Qualification in Child Neurology.
-However, we highly support individual interests whether in specific clinical areas or whether in research.
+Our program meets the requirements needed for graduation in pediatrics and child neurology from an ACGME-accredited institution and meets the eligibility requirements to allow graduates to take the General Pediatrics Board and Neurology Board with Special Qualification in Child Neurology.
+In addition, we highly support individual clinical and/or research interests.
 We will make every effort to create a residency experience that allows for flexibility to explore the specific interests of our trainees.